zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Leandro: Aren’t you worried about living in such is olation?
 It’s so far from civilization.

-Alysson: There are other people living on the islan d, you know, so it’s not like I wouldn’t see another living soul for days.
+Alysson: There are other people living on the island, you know, so it’s not like I wouldn’t see another living soul for days.

-Leandro: Oh, I’m glad there’s a community living th ere.
+Leandro: Oh, I’m glad there’s a community living there.
 What is the population of Hueller Island?

 Alysson: It’s small, which isn’t unusual for an isl and this size.